WHNO: History

 When Hurricane Katrina struck the New Orleans area on August 29, 2005, the storm's flooding and damaging winds caused extensive damage to WHNO's Behrman Highway studios.
 The station ceased over-the-air broadcasts due to transmitter problems related to the storm.
 LeSEA provided a direct feed of its national World Harvest Television service to New Orleans area cable and satellite providers (including the market's largest, Cox Communications).
 Channel 20 returned to the air that November, carrying WHT programming.
 This lasted until December 3, 2005, when WHNO resumed its regular locally based program schedule and began providing local advertising once again.

 LeSEA president Peter Sumrall (the son of late founder Dr. Lester Sumrall) appointed veteran television and cable manager Dean Powery to become WHNO's general manager in May 2007.
 Under Powery, the station increased its staff and upgraded its programming from its post-Katrina low to turn it into a more competitive station in the New Orleans market; Powery also reconnected with local ministries, added newer syndicated programming and local college football games to WHNO's schedule and expanded the station's production capabilities.
 In 2011, LeSEA Broadcasting acquired the locally based independent sports website SportsNOLA.com from NewOrleans.com.

-On February 5, 2018, it was announced that LeSEA would sell WHNO and two low-power stations in Las Vegas and Colorado Springs, Colorado to Clearwater, Florida-based Christian Television Network for $5.7 million.
+On February 5, 2018, it was announced that LeSEA would sell WHNO and two low-power stations in Las Vegas and Colorado Springs to Clearwater, Florida–based Christian Television Network for $5.7 million.
 The sale was completed on April 23, 2018.